-- Financial Penalties imposed on the Administering Authority by HMRC, for instance Scheme Sanction Charges that arise as a result of the decision of a Scheme Employer, (for example, by allowing a member to claim benefits that will entail the Authority making an unauthorised payment). - The penalty will be paid by the Authority but will be recovered from the Employing Organisation concerned. - Any penalties imposed by the Office of the Information Commissioner following a data breach where the breach was occasioned by the actions of a scheme employer.
+- Financial Penalties imposed on the Administering Authority by HMRC, for instance Scheme Sanction Charges that arise as a result of the decision of a Scheme Employer, (for example, by allowing a member to claim benefits that will entail the Authority making an unauthorised payment).
+The penalty will be paid by the Authority but will be recovered from the Employing Organisation concerned. - breach where the breach was occasioned by the actions of a scheme employer.
 The penalty will be paid by the Authority but will be recovered from the Employing Organisation concerned.